rancherfederal/carbide-docs/docs/registry-docs/rancher-config.md

 ## Configuring Cert Manager

-As Rancher has a dependency on Cert Manager, you'll need to update your Helm install of Cert Manager to use Carbide Secured Registry (CSR) images that are validated and signed by Rancher Government.
+As Rancher has a dependency on Cert Manager, you'll need to update your helm install of Cert Manager to use images from the CSR.

 If you're following Rancher's [Connected](https://rancher.com/docs/rancher/v2.6/en/installation/install-rancher-on-k8s/#4-install-cert-manager) installation instructions, you'll need to follow the next steps to use the Carbide Secured Registry (CSR) images for cert-manager.